VP45/take_home_task/README.md

 ## Planning the Feature

-In developing the warrants feature, we approached the initial planning phase as a collaborative effort among the three of us (Archit, Pratyay, and Veer).
+In developing the warrants feature, we approached the planning phase as a collaborative effort among the three of us (Archit, Pratyay, and Veer).
 We discussed the feature's requirements initially, identifying the key aspects that needed attention, considering both the user experience as well as the technical implementation.

 ## Key Questions